 Like I mentioned before, class D amps now are becoming more and more popular along with being a better value for most people.
 Unless you’re after the best possible sound quality you can buy, you’ll get more power for your dollar, an affordable price, and easier installation for your money.

-As you can see my diagram above, class A amps excel in sound quality (they’re ultra-low in distortion and do a great job of reproducing the musical signal) but fall short in nearly all other areas.
+As you can see in my diagram above, class A amps excel in sound quality (they’re ultra-low in distortion and do a great job of reproducing the musical signal) but fall short in nearly all other areas.

 A/B class amps were for many years the best all-around choice.
 They offer very good sound quality even with budget models, fair power availability, they’re affordable, but they’re not as compact.
 Class A amplifiers aren’t commonly available for car audio much anymore so they’re not really a competitor.